chazapp/o11y/README.md

 ## Contents

-A Terraform project that applies to a Minikube cluster the following Helm Charts:
+A Terraform project that deploys to a Minikube cluster the following tools:
   - Grafana
   - Grafana-Agent
   - Kube-Prometheus-Stack